darthmall/11ty.webc.fun/src/recipes/easy-date-and-time-formatting.md

 Finally, the `format` property is another Luxon format string.
 This one is used to define the format displayed as the `<time>` element’s text content.
 We can also make this property optional, if we have a default format we like for dates.
 Again, we use an `@` when we invoke the component to avoid this attribute ending up in our final HTML.

 ## Implementing the Component

+WebC allows us to create components with the same name as built-in HTML elements.
+We’ll override the `<time>` element to allow ourselves to pass in a `Date` object or ISO string, as well as format strings for Luxon.
+Of course, you can name your component anything you want.
+In a previous iteration of this recipe, it was called `<luxon-time>`.

 The component itself is relatively short.